solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 - In the Azure portal, select the replica server.
 - On the server sidebar, under **Settings**, select **Server parameters**.
-- Set and server parameters such that they matche your priamry server.
+- Set replica server parameters such that they match the priamry server.

 > Important: Review the [considerations section of the Read Replica overview](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-read-replicas#considerations).

 > To avoid issues during promotion of replicas always change the following server parameters on the replicas first, before applying them on the primary: max_connections, max_prepared_transactions, max_locks_per_transaction, max_wal_senders, max_worker_processes.

 ## Add Virtual Endpoints